edgio-docs/edgio-docs/src/guides/v7/performance/caching.md

 ## Revalidation {/*revalidation*/}

 Revalidation is the process through which an edge server checks the origin to find out whether a newer version of the requested cached content exists.
-If the origin indicates that the requested content has not changed, then our edge servers will serve cached content to the client and then update its TTL according to the provided cache instructions.
+If the origin indicates that the requested content has not changed, then our servers will serve cached content to the client and then update its TTL according to the provided cache instructions.

-Our edge servers can only perform a revalidation when the following conditions are true:
+Our servers can only perform a revalidation when the following conditions are true:

 -   The requested content is stale.
 -   The cached response contains one of the following headers: